 - Having a strong urge for the drug that blocks out all other thoughts

-- Taking a greater quantity of the drug than you want over a long period of time
+- Taking a greater quantity of the drug than you want over a long period

 - Spending money on the drug, even when you can’t afford it

-- Using the drug continuously even when you know it’s interfering with your life
+- Using the drug continuously, even when you know it’s interfering with your life

 - Stealing and lying to get the drug